engr101staff/engr101matlab/_sources/statistics_and_simulation/content/sampling.in.rst

   :answer_c: x = randi(1,2,5);
   :answer_d: x = randi(5,1,2);
   :correct: a
   :feedback_a: Correct!
-This vector has pseudo random values between 1 and 2, so imax = 2.
+This vector has pseudo random values between 1 and 2, so imax must be at least 2.
 There is 1 row and 5 columns.
   :feedback_b: Try Again!
 Remember that the order of the arguments to randi is: imax, number of rows, number of columns
   :feedback_c: Try Again!
 Remember that the order of the arguments to randi is: imax, number of rows, number of columns
   :feedback_d: Try Again!
 Remember that the order of the arguments to randi is: imax, number of rows, number of columns